surveyjs/survey-library/docs/Pdf-Export.md

 * Question File save files via RMB in Chrome only
 * Question Panel state is always expanded
 * Question Panel Dynamic mode is only list and state default
+* No support for default values in textfields

 ### License